Owner & CEO of Eagle Eye Roofing

 Pro tip: if one tarp isn’t enough or if you want to be extra careful, add an extra layer or two of tarps.

-Patching the leak using roofing tape is also a potential solution.
-If you notice where the leak is coming from inside your attic, simply apply roofing tape to the area.
+Patching roof leaks using roofing tape is also a potential solution.
+If you notice where the roof leak is coming from inside your attic, simply apply roofing tape to the area.
 This is a much safer way to remedy the leak and is the best option for anyone not comfortable getting up on their roof (especially if you don’t have someone to assist with holding the ladder).
 This method will work if the rain has stopped, but the adhesive properties of the tape may wear away if it is still raining hard.